Bath Green Park railway station: Architecture and opening

+Green Park station was opened on 7 May 1870 as the terminus of Midland Railway's Mangotsfield and Bath Branch Line The bridge over the River Avon was not ready when the railway was opened on 5 August 1869 so a temporary terminus was provided on the west bank of the river.

+The station buildings were designed by the Midland Railway architect John Holloway Sanders.
 It was built in an elegant style which blends well with the Georgian buildings around it and includes a vaulted glass roof in a single-span wrought iron arch structure.
 The platform accommodation in the station was modest, having an arrival platform and a departure platform, with two sidings between them.
 The siding adjacent to the arrival platform was equipped with ground frame points to release an arriving train engine.

 The station is on the north bank of the River Avon.
 The locomotive shed was about half a mile from the station to the north side of the main tracks.
 The goods yard was on the opposite side of the tracks from this.
 Access to the goods yard from central Bath was via the newly constructed Midland Bridge.

-The Midland Railway's Bath branch had opened in 1869, but the river Avon bridge and the new station were not ready, so for a year the terminus was at a temporary station to the west of the river.

 The Avon Bridge

-Immediately outside the station, trains crossed a bridge over the Avon.
-This bridge is a Town truss, a design patented by the American architect Ithiel Town in 1820 with the aim of reducing the labour costs in constructing timber bridges.
-From the late 1840s the design was adapted in Britain for construction in wrought iron, and the Avon Bridge is a fine surviving example.
-Since closure of the railway, the bridge has been adapted to provide vehicular and pedestrian access to Sainsbury's supermarket.
+Immediately outside the station, trains crossed a bridge over the river Avon.

+There was a second no longer existent bridge which connected the Midland Railway to the now demolished Bath Gas Company's works manufactured by Stothert & Pitt of Bath.